rdrouin/JdG2019/Numero2/README.md

 # JdG2019
 ## Competition Académique Info - Numero 2

 Reverse ingineering, Canada's prediction.
-The file `data.csv` contains all the previous answers given to the related question.
+The file `president.sh` will provide answers which you need to replicate.

 ### Required to launch
 * TODO